NicholasWilton/SparseGridCollocation/README.md

 ## Dependencies
 Eigen - should be already within the \include directory

-QuantLib - download and install the version listed in the dissertation document
+QuantLib - download and install the version listed in the dissertation document, drop the source code in the \includes directory to re-point the C++ include path in Visual Studio project properties

 Intel MKL - as above